ZhongmouLi/RotorTM/README.md

 # RotorTM in CXX

-## Developing envir and Dependency
+## 1 Developing envir and Dependency
 1. Ubuntu 18.04/20.04
 2. ROS melodic/noetic
 3. Boost 1.81.0
 4. Eigen 3.4.0
 5. CXX 17

+## 2 Tested simulation cases
+### 2.1 case of a quadrotor + a pointmass payload
-## Steps to run the simulator of a quadrotor + a pointmass payload
+Steps to run the simulator of a quadrotor + a pointmass payload
 1. roslaunch the simulator
       ```shell
       roslaunch rotor_tm test_DronePointMass.launch